Stoma Care

 TOO MUCH OF A GOOD THING

 Too much of a good thing?
 50% relative humidity is about the maximum before the disadvantages overwhelm the advantages of additional humidity.
-There is an article, "Ideal Humidity Level," with a chart which shows why too dry air or too wet is not healthy in this issue of the WW monthly publication: http://www.webwhispers.org/news/dec2000.htm As you mentioned, an excellent investment is a digital battery powered humidity gauge (hygrometer) (great holiday gift for a lary!) available from Wal-Mart for under $10.
+There is an article, "Ideal Humidity Level," with a chart which shows why too dry air or too wet is not healthy in this issue of the WW monthly publication: http://www.webwhispers.org/news/dec2000.htm As you mentioned, an excellent investment is a digital battery powered humidity gauge (hygrometer) (great holiday gift for a lary!) available from Wal-Mart, Amazon and many other locations..
 However, during the winter months I find that I still must add more humidity at the stoma level by dampening my stoma cover with water or I will still dry out.
 It is less of a problem in the summer months.

 David B. - VA